Mark Bibby – CEO & General Manager

 Ben Hilton – Senior Project Manager

 Ben began working for Regen Australia in 2015 to broaden his experience in the industry.
 He has formal qualifications in conservation and land management together with his ACDC license, HSR training and work safely at heights training.
 Ben’s industry experience, coupled with his strong work ethic and exacting quality standards complement his role in managing complex projects with high profile clients.
 Ben has a great interest in music and loves playing his guitar on the weekends.

 Jason Hughes – Administrative Assistant

-Jason joined Regen Australia in 2015 to support our Administrative manager.
+Jason joined Regen Australia in 2015.
 Jason has many years of experience in business administration including running complex payroll systems and compliance software programs.
 Outside of his career, he has volunteered many hours to assist local NGO’s with his skills.
 One of Jason’s future goals is to complete a Business Administration certificate.
-Jason enjoys involving himself in interactive entertainment in his spare time- “apart from the fun, I like it’s potential to inform and advocate meaningfully”.
+Jason enjoys involving himself in interactive entertainment in his spare time- “apart from the fun, I like its potential to inform and advocate meaningfully”.